WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 2.0.2 =
+* Removing `<code/>` around state chiclets.
+* Disabling loading of fonts via `main.scss` to allow theme/Elementor to handle this.
+Doing so restores `<strong/>` to proper font-weight.
+* Updating Font Awesome icons.
+* Supercrumbs: Adding Carrier name on Carrier and Carrier > Product pages.

 = 2.0.1 =
 * HOTFIX: Commiting compiled SCSS.